-Without doubt the British Airways Visa Signature® Card is the card to carry for those that fly British Airways.
+Without a doubt the British Airways Visa Signature Card is the card to carry for those that fly British Airways.
 The bonus rewards for new card members are astounding, as you can see below.
 The rewards for everyday purchases are also excellent.

-- Rewards: You’ll earn three Avios per $1 spent on British Airways purchases, and 1 Avios for every $1 spent on all other purchases.
+- Rewards: You’ll earn three Avios per $1 spent on British Airways purchases, and one Avios for every $1 spent on all other purchases.

 - Annual Fee: $95